 We are committed to offering comprehensive support, guidance, and assistance to students at every stage of their journey to securing and completing their unpaid work placements and service periods.

 (The College reserves the right to change the location of the vocational placement childcare facility and simulated childcare environment from time to time.
-Students will be given 12 weeks' notice of any changes of location).
+Students will be given 12 weeks' notice of any changes of libraries.tas.gov.au